d-abous/d-abous/README.md

 - 👋 Hi, I’m Dana, a computer science student in Montreal, Canada
 - 👀 I’m interested in software development and cyber security
-- 🌱 I’m currently learning AI/ML, azure fundamentals
 - 📫 How to reach me danaabousharbin@gmail.com